-3. The basic rule: Electronic chattel paper's jurisdiction.
-Subsection (a) provides that the law governing perfection and priority of security interests in chattel paper evidenced by an authoritative electronic copy of the chattel paper, and not evidenced by an authoritative tangible copy, is the local law of the electronic chattel paper's jurisdiction.
-Drawing on Sections 8-110 and 9-305, it is the authoritative electronic copy itself, records attached thereto or associated therewith, or the system in which the authoritative electronic copy is recorded that determines the governing law.
+Drawing on Sections 8-110 and 9-305, it is the authoritative electronic copy itself, records attached thereto or associated therewith, or the system in which the authoritative electronic copy is recorded that determines the electronic chattel paper's jurisdiction and, therefore, the governing law.
 Subsection (b) provides a "waterfall" of rules based on provisions that identify a particular jurisdiction as the electronic chattel paper's jurisdiction or alternatively that provide the governing law of the chattel paper or of the system in which the electronic copy is recorded.
+When no such identification or provision is made, it is the debtor's location that is the electronic chattel paper's jurisdiction.

-4. Rationale for this Section.
+4. Rationale for subsection (a).
 A major buyer of, or secured lender against, chattel paper may arrange for authoritative electronic copies of chattel paper that it wishes to have assigned to it to be submitted into a system for the control and assignment of the chattel paper.
 The secured parties and lessors that will be assigning the chattel paper may be located in many different jurisdictions.
 As to assignments of the chattel paper by these secured parties and lessors, but for this section perfection and priority would be governed by the law of each assignor-debtor's location under Section 9-301(1).
 Under this section, however, the law of a single jurisdiction-the electronic chattel paper's jurisdiction-could govern perfection and priority with respect to all of the assignments.
 By avoiding the application of the laws of multiple jurisdictions to perfection and priority, this rule could substantially reduce transaction costs.